brouhaha/4phaseclk/README.txt

 Four-Phase non-overlapping clock generator using PIC microcontroller

-In the 1970s, some microprocessors and support chips used four-phase NMOS logic.
+In the 1970s, some microprocessors and support chips used four-phase MOS logic.
 Some, including the Rockwell PPS-4 and PPS-8, generated the four non-overlapping clock phases on-chip based on two external clock inputs, while others, including the TI TMS9900, the Western Digital CP1600 chip set (used in DEC LSI-11 and Alpha Micro AM100), and the WD9000 chipset (used in Pascal Microengine), required an external four-phase clock generator.
-Typically the four-phase clock inputs required a voltage swing close to the Vss and Vdd supply rails (0 to +12V).
+The four-phase clock inputs usually required a voltage swing close to the Vss and Vdd supply rails, typically 0V to +12V for NMOS.
 TI and Western Digital offered support chips to generate the four-phase clock, although it was often done with a crystal, 74S logic, and MOS drivers such as the National Semiconductor MH0026 dual MOS driver or the Intel 3245 quad MOS driver.

 I've recently had occasion to work on interfacing to some of these old chips, and wanted a modern four-phase clock generator.
 I've just